Skip to main content

 There is no cost to attend this training.
 Pre-registration is required.

 Please note that the DCJS registration system does not have the capacity to sort eligible from ineligible registrants.
 Therefore, anyone who registers will receive a confirmation.
-It is the responsibility of the DCJS assigned course director to review the roster and make a final determination on acceptance into the course.
-Registrants not accepted will be notified via the email address provided during registration.
+It is the responsibility of the DCJS-assigned course coordinator to review the roster and make a final determination on acceptance into the course.
+Denied registrants will be notified via the email address provided during registration.

 For More Information, Contact: